Sagnik001/Python-for-everyone/README.md

 # Python-for-me
-This is a coursera specialization course consisting of 5 courses.
+This is a coursera specialization in python consisting of 5 courses.

 1.Programming for Everybody (Getting Started with Python)